-Knowledge about appropriate time of application of pre-emergence herbicides and name of pre-emergence herbicides for cotton were not known to majority (90%) per cent farmers.
-The region behind that in study area still near about 50% farmers not applying any herbicides in cotton and the adopters use mostly post-emergence/selective and non-selective herbicide, hence they have no knowledge about pre-emergence herbicide's name and application time.
+Knowledge about appropriate time of application of pre-emergence herbicides and name of pre-emergence herbicides for cotton were not known to majority (90%) of farmers.
+The reason behind that in study area still near about 50 per cent farmers not applying any herbicides in cotton and the adopters use mostly post-emergence/selective and non-selective herbicide, hence they have no knowledge about pre-emergence herbicide's name and application time.

-Knowledge about appropriate time of application of post-emergence herbicides and name of post-emergence herbicide for cotton is known to 57.08 % and 58.33 % farmers respectively.
-Application of herbicide is done when sufficient moisture in soil and avoid herbicide spray during high speed wind & cloudy weather were known to majority farmers (95.83 % & 95 % farmers respectively).
-The region behind that most of the cotton growers also cultivating soybean crop in this region and they applying herbicide for soybean crop.
+Knowledge about appropriate time of application of post-emergence herbicides and name of post-emergence herbicide for cotton is known to 57.08 per cent and 58.33 per cent farmers, respectively.
+Application of herbicide is done when sufficient moisture in soil and avoid herbicide spray during high speed wind & cloudy weather were known to majority farmers (95.83 % & 95 % farmers, respectively).
+The reason behind that most of the cotton growers also cultivating soybean crop in this region and they applying herbicide for soybean crop.

-Power spray is never used for spraying of herbicides is known to 70 % farmers in study area.
-Knowledge about calibration of spray pump was not noted in majority (97.50 %) farmers.
+Power spray is never used for spraying of herbicides is known to 70 per cent farmers in study area.
+Knowledge about calibration of spray pump was not noted by majority (97.50 %) farmers.

 Muddy water is never used for spraying herbicide this practice is known to majority (96.25%) farmers.
 Flat fan or flood jet type of nozzle should be used while applying herbicides in cotton crop is not known to 30.00 per cent farmers.
 Use of 500 L water per ha for herbicide application in cotton crop is not known to more than three fourth (78.75%) per cent cotton farmers.
-Not take any inter-cultural operation up to 5-10 days after herbicide application, the knowledge about this practice was observed with majority 92.92% farmers.
-Use hood while spraying non-selective herbicide in cotton this practice is known to 74.17% farmers.
+Not take any inter-cultural operation up to 5-10 days after herbicide application, the knowledge about this practice were observed with 92.92 per cent farmers.
+Use of hood while spraying non-selective herbicide in cotton this practice is known to 74.17 per cent farmers.

-Overall knowledge level of cotton growers about selected herbicide application practices: Overall knowledge level of cotton growers about selected 15 herbicide application practices has been computed in the form of index and respondents has been distributed in three categories by equal distribution method as given in Table 12.
+3. Overall knowledge level of cotton growers about selected herbicide application practices

+Overall knowledge level of cotton growers about selected 15 herbicide application practices has been computed in the form of index and respondents has been distributed in three categories by equal distribution method as given in Table 12.

 It was observed from Table 12 that over half (52.90 %) farmers have medium level of knowledge about all selected 15 herbicide application practices for cotton crop.
 More than one fourth (28.33 %) per cent farmers have observed in high level category of knowledge and remaining sizable 18.75 per cent farmers noted in low level knowledge category.
 This group of farmers still not applying herbicides in cotton crop.